-The Water Authority is the regional water wholesale agency within the County.
-The Water Authority's mission is to provide a safe and reliable supply of water to its 24 member agencies.
-The Water Authority's member agencies serve a combined population of 3.1 million (97% of the County's population) and support an annual regional economy of over \$188 billion.
+The Water Authority is the regional water wholesale agency in San Diego County.
+The Water Authority's mission is to provide a safe and reliable supply of water to its 24 member agencies, which serve a combined population of approximately 3.2 million (97% of the County's population) and support an annual regional economy of more than \$215 billion.

-The Water Authority's boundaries comprise the western third of San Diego County with a total area of 1,468 square miles.
+The Water Authority's boundaries comprise the western one-third of San Diego County with a total area of 1,468 square miles.
 The urbanized parts of the Region are entirely within the Water Authority's service area.
 Water Authority member agencies include six cities, five water districts, eight municipal water districts, three irrigation districts, a public utility district, and the